Ervin-Thorpe/Ervin-Thorpe/README.md

 <h2>🔭 I’m currently working on ...</h2>

+- <b>Setting up a Linux Machine using Hyper-V on a Windows 10 OS</b>
 - <b>Creating a walkthrough of me using ServiceNow environment with NowLearning</b>
 - <b>Modifying Home Network to faciliate more security & options</b>